top of page

 What is Emotional Intelligence and How To Harness Its Power

-What are the five key components of emotional intelligence?
+What are the five main components of emotional intelligence?

 The five main components of emotional intelligence, as popularized by Daniel Goleman, are: self-awareness (understanding your emotions), self-regulation (managing your impulses), motivation (pursuing goals with persistence), empathy (understanding others' emotions), and social skills (managing relationships).